 By earning this degree, you’ll have a combination of skills in sports sales, marketing, sabermetrics, and analytics that can lead to positions such as:

 Sports Analytics students complete 10 courses for a total of 30 credit hours.

 Six courses are required:

 Four additional courses are selected from the following list:

 Sample plans of study are provided below for reference.

 Students will demonstrate competency in data analytics.

-Students will demonstrate competency in data management and infrastructure.
+Students will demonstrate competency in data management, infrastructure, and the data science lifecycle.

 Students will demonstrate competency in client–server application development.

-Students will demonstrate competency in the ethical and professional management of informatics projects.
+Students will demonstrate competency in the management of massive, high-throughput data stores, and cloud computing.